 - Hormonal balance : It helps regulate hormones like cortisol, reducing stress and increasing available energy.

-- Stimulation of endocrine glands : These glands play a crucial role in the management of physical and mental energy.
+- Stimulation of the endocrine glands : These glands play a crucial role in the management of physical and mental energy.

 By practicing breathwork, you may also experience increased mental clarity, allowing you to approach your daily tasks with more enthusiasm and efficiency.